zar-moethu/NZ-Ecommerce-Excel-Dashboard/README.md

 Financial Ratios: Calculated key metrics such as Profit Margin (Profit / Sales) to provide a clear measure of profitability for each transaction.

 *4. 💡 Analysis and Insight Generation*

-With a clean dataset and enhanced features, we used Excel PivotTables, PivotCharts, and calculated key KPI metrics to provide a clear, actionable overview of business performance.
+PivotTables, PivotCharts were utlised and calculated KPI metrics to provide a clear, actionable overview of business performance.
 The dashboard highlights:

 Key Performance Indicators (KPIs):
 At the top, interactive KPI cards show essential metrics, including ***(2023 to 2024 growth)***:

-Sales: $6,838,916.49 (YoY Growth: +2.83%)
+Sales: $6,838,916.49 (YoY Growth: +2.83%), indciating sales grew by 2.83% in 2024 compared to the previous year (2023).
-Profit: $826,085.96 (YoY Growth: +3.76%)
-Quantity Sold: 49,666 units (YoY Growth: +0.35%) Number of Orders: 9,000 (YoY Growth: +1.95%)
-Profit Margin: 12.08% (YoY Growth: +0.90%)

 📈 Sales & Profit Trends: The sales and profit analysis chart shows relatively consistent performance across the year with a slight increase toward the end of the year.